Ernie Johnson Jr.

-Ernest Thorwald Johnson Jr. (born August 7, 1956) is an American sportscaster for Turner Sports.
-Johnson is currently the television voice and a studio host for Major League Baseball on TBS, hosts Inside the NBA for TNT, and NBA TV and contributes to the joint coverage of the NCAA Division I men's basketball tournament for Turner and CBS Sports.
+Ernest Thorwald Johnson Jr. (born August 7, 1956) is an American sportscaster for TNT Sports.
+He is the television voice and a studio host for Major League Baseball on TBS, hosts Inside the NBA for ESPN, ABC, and NBA TV (formerly TNT) and contributes to the joint coverage of the NCAA Division I men's basketball tournament for TNT Sports and CBS Sports.
 His father was Ernie Johnson Sr., a Major League Baseball pitcher and Atlanta Braves play-by-play announcer.
+Johnson has been described as one of the greatest sports studio hosts in television history, particularly for his role on Inside the NBA.

 Early life

 Johnson was born in 1956 in Milwaukee, Wisconsin.
-His father, Ernie Johnson Sr. (1924–2011), was a Major League Baseball player who later became a television sports commentator.
-Johnson's family moved to Atlanta, Georgia, after his father's retirement from professional baseball in 1964 when Ernie was eight years old.
+His father, Ernie Johnson Sr., was a Major League Baseball player who later became a television sports commentator.
+Johnson's family moved to Atlanta, Georgia, after his father retired from professional baseball in 1964, when Ernie was eight years old.

 Johnson attended high school at the Marist School, a private Catholic school in Brookhaven, Georgia, and graduated in 1974.
 He then went to the University of Georgia and majored in journalism.
 Johnson played first base on the Bulldogs baseball team his freshman year.
-He graduated from Georgia in 1978 with a Bachelor of Arts, summa cum laude.
+He graduated in 1978 with a Bachelor of Arts, summa cum laude.

 Career

 During college, Johnson got his first sportscasting job as the news and sports director for the radio station WAGQ-FM in Athens, Georgia.

 In 1979, Johnson was hired as a news anchor at WMAZ-TV in Macon, Georgia.
-He worked there as a news anchor until 1981, when he worked as a news reporter in Spartanburg, South Carolina, at WSPA-TV.
+He worked there until 1981, when he was hired as a news reporter at WSPA-TV in Spartanburg, South Carolina.
 Johnson worked in Atlanta at WSB-TV as a general assignment news reporter in 1982.
 He became the station's weekend sports anchor and reporter in 1983.
 He held those jobs until 1989, when he left to join Turner Sports.

-From 1993 to 1996, Johnson called Atlanta Braves baseball games for SportSouth (now Bally Sports South) with his father, Ernie Johnson Sr.
+From 1993 to 1996, Johnson called Atlanta Braves baseball games for SportSouth (now FanDuel Sports Network South) with his father.